steenharsted/mocapr/README.md

 The `animate_global()` function animates the subject using the global joint center positions.
 It creates two animations: one in the X and Y plane; and one in the Z and Y plane.
-If the subject is moving along either the X or the Y axis the viewpoints will essentially be a side view and a front|back view.
+If the subject is moving along either the X or the Z axis the viewpoints will essentially be a side view and a front|back view.

 ``` r